-Exhibit 1: Average Annual Wages From 2022Q1 to 2024Q1

-Source: JobsEQ - GDP data as of 2023 | Wage and projection data as of 2024 Q1
+Exhibit 1: Average Annual Wages From 2022Q1 to 2024Q1 Data exported on Monday, August 12th, 2024 Source: JobsEQ - GDP data as of 2023 | Wage and projection data as of 2024 Q1

 Average Wages and Purchasing Power

 Despite lower wages compared to the U.S. average, Albuquerque MSA/Central Region cost of living allows residents to maintain a relatively high standard of living, with a purchasing power adjusted to \$61,942.
 Adjusted purchasing power, also known as constant or real dollars, is a value that has been adjusted for inflation and purchasing power.